bucanero/pkgi-ps3/README.md

 # Download

-Get the latest version as a [.pkg file here][pkgi_latest].
+Get the [latest version here][pkgi_latest].

 # Setup instructions

 You need to create a `pkgi.txt` file in `/dev_hdd0/game/NP00PKGI3/USRDIR` that contains the items available for installation.
+The text database format is user customizable.
+Check [this section](#user-defined-db-format) to learn how to define your custom db format.

+## Default DB format

-The file uses a very simple CSV format where each line means one item in the list:
+The default database file format uses a very simple CSV format where each line means one item in the list:

 ```
 contentid,flags,name,description,rap,url,size,checksum